 Police Officer Entrance Exam Information

-Location: The most recent exam was held at Smith Vocational High School Gymnasium (Building B), 80 Locust Street, Northampton, MA.
+Location: Smith Vocational High School Gymnasium (Building B), 80 Locust Street, Northampton, MA.

 Duties: A Police Officer works under supervision to perform law enforcement duties, protecting life, property, and the civil rights of individuals.
 Primary duties include patrol; interacting with citizens to provide service and render assistance; and preparing and completing records, reports, and other paperwork documenting incidents for use in prosecution.
 A Police Officer is dispatched to crime and emergency scenes in response to reported violations, accidents, domestic disputes and abuses, and other incidents; carries out crime scene duties; makes arrests and performs search and seizure; conducts investigations; and interviews witnesses, suspects, and complainants.

-Salary: Under the current contract, the patrol officer salary range is $41,952.82 to $52,674.44.
+Salary: Under the current contract, the patrol officer salary range is $42,988.14 to $53,929.20.
 Officers are also paid a $1,500 annual First Responder stipend in addition to their base salary.
 Officers also receive eleven (11) paid holidays.
 Officers are also eligible to participate in the Educational Incentive Program.
-Officers with an applicable Associate's degree earn $4,000 annually in addition to their base salary and Officers who have an applicable Bachelor's degree earn $8,000 annually in addition to their base salary.
-Any sworn employees who reach the level of Sergeant or above and who have an applicable Master's degree will earn an additional $10,000 per year.
-Each Officer's degree is subject to review by the Chief of Police and the Director of Human Resources.
-Detailed Benefits Information provided: Northampton Police Department Benefits Information.
+Officers with applicable degrees earn the following amounts annualy in addition to their base salary:

 Education Requirement: Candidates must have completed an Associate's degree or attained an equivalent number of credits (60) toward a Bachelor's degree at an accredited institution of higher learning prior to the date of hire or have receipt of an honorable discharge or released under honorable conditions after two (2) years of uninterrupted military service (presentation of DD-214 military discharge at time of application), and requirement to be actively enrolled at an accredited college or university, attaining at least twelve (12) credits annually until completion of Associate's degree requirements.
-This requirement would commence upon the successful completion of the department's Field Training and Evaluation Program
+This requirement would commence upon the successful completion of the department's Field Training and Evaluation Program.
+A useful tool for researching colleges and universities in Massachusetts and all U.S. states can be found at www.justicedegrees.com.

 Age Requirement: Applicants must be twenty (20) years of age at the time of the examination and must be twenty-one (21) but younger than thirty-five (35) at date of hire.